 6-seeds have been generally unremarkable.
 If, and that’s a significant if, they get past their 11-seed foe, their next opponent is usually a 3-seed.
 The 6-seed made somewhat regular appearances in the Elite 8 through the first 17 years of the expanded tournament.
-It’s only happened three times since then.
-It’s been 25 years since the last time a 6-seed made the Final 4.
+It’s only happened four times since then (2001).
+It’s been 28 years since the last time a 6-seed made the Final 4.
 Maybe they’re due??

 - vs 14-seeds: 14-2

 - 1988 Kansas is the only team to win the tournament as a 6-seed.
 They defeated 1-seed Oklahoma 83-79

 - 1992 Michigan is the only other 6-seed to reach the Championship Game.
 They lost to 1-seed Duke 71-51

 - 1992 Michigan is also the last 6-seed to reach the Final Four

 - Three 6-seeds have reached the Elite 8 in the last 11 tournaments